 But the GP2X wasn’t just great at emulating the classic consoles, it also had some really fun original games, both commercial and from the growing home brew developers that embraced this little wonder.
 I bought two commercial games for it, Payback (Apex Designs) and Vektar (GP2X.co.uk), which highlighted so much of the console’s potential for great graphics and sound; they’re also lots of fun to play.

 Being an open source system really resonated with me, not only because I’m a dedicated Linux user, but it also brought back so many of those good memories as a C64 owner.
 Anyone could just sit down and create a game for the C64, you didn’t need any special development license or hacked system to do it.
 It was just there waiting for you.
 I thought this sort of mentality really deserved to be supported and encouraged.
 Good luck trying to that with a GameBoy, DS, or PSP.
+The Intellivision is also a favorite console of mine, having such great memories of it when I was a teen.
+Being able to play these games just about anywhere (with the GP2X) is what has made this hand-held console my favorite.

 Games wasn’t all that it could play.
 The GP2X can also play videos, music, and read e-books.
 You can’t do that with many of today’s “retro” gaming consoles.
 What set the GP2X apart from the other consoles of the era (besides being open source), at least for me, was the ability to connect the console to a television via the EXT port.
 This was something else you couldn’t do with the Nintendo DS or the PSP – not until the PSP-2000 in 2007.